gaetansels/windows-server-nerdnest-lab-2/documentation.md

 ![something](images/win_lab2_p15.png)

-Next we add the DL to the GG :
+We add the Global Group to the Domain Local Group :

 For example, lets take the GG_boekhouding because is part of 2 DL's and cross-department.
 We will add it to :